zalenix/portaldocs/README-table.md

 #### Custom extension deployment infrastructure

 You should strive to use the Extension Hosting Service.
-If for some reason this is not possible then [learn how to build a custom extension deployment infrastructure](/portal-sdk/generated/top-extensions-custom-deployment.md).

 | Name                          | Location | Purpose |
 | ----------------------------- | -------- | ------- |